THE VISION FOR THE LANGUAGE FRAMEWORK

 FUTURE MODIFICATIONS TO THE LANGUAGE FRAMEWORK

 The Language Framework illustrates the development of the language programs at NIS up until the time I left – had I stayed, I would have also made improvements to the P.E. and music planners.
 Ideally, the mother tongue maintenance and library planners would have also been implemented.
 The original framework is the foundation upon which everything is built, so the base diagram would need to remain the same; however, it is important to note that I would review planners on a yearly basis – mainstream, EAL, MFL ….
 Situations at schools are constantly changing; for example, if a teacher is going to have a split class due to a decrease in numbers, then the planner needs to be readjusted to accommodate multiple levels.
-I would also add reminders in the planners: for instance, the IPC’s learning goals were not on the current planners, but they could be added for teachers to consider as they planned.
+I would also add reminders in the planners: for instance, the IPC’s personal learning goals were not on the current planners, but they could be added for teachers to consider as they planned.
 Planners need to be fluid, never stagnant, and they should always be pushing teachers to think and grow.
 And the framework implemented should stay true to the vision and philosophy of the school in order to have the biggest impact on students and their learning outcomes.

 Passionate educator and resource creator!
 Owner of Education by Shala Books.